brokedba/terraform-examples/terraform-provider-libvirt/README.md

 KVM Libvirt Provider Examples
-This directory contains On-premises Terraform configuration files in order to create a vrtual machine in a local KVM environment.
+This directory contains On-premises Terraform configuration files in order to create a vrtual machine (Centos 7) in a local KVM environment.

 # QEMU environments workaround